 - 1 Tbsp unsalted butter

-- 2 cups cooked Japanese short-grain rice (2 big rice bowls.
-If you use other kinds of rice, rice doesn’t have the right stickiness)
+- 2 cups cooked Japanese short-grain rice (2 big rice bowls; cooled; day-old rice, preferably; use Japanese rice for the right stickiness)

 - ⅛ tsp Diamond Crystal kosher salt